mlgordon/vpc/example-code.md

 ```
 {: screen}

-Note that the status of the volume is pending when it first is created.
-Before you can proceed, the volume needs to move to available status, which takes a few minutes.
+The status of the volume is pending when it first is created.
+Before you can proceed, the volume must move to available status, which takes a few minutes.
+{: note}

 For the rest of the calls, you'll need to know the ID of the newly created volume.
 Save the ID of the volume as a variable, for example: